brunoborges/customer-intelligence-app/DEPLOY.md

 This document provides step-by-step instructions for deploying the Customer App to a Digital Ocean droplet.

-> **📖 Note:** This is the primary deployment documentation.
-It replaces any older deployment guides and provides the most up-to-date, generic instructions for deploying this application.

 ## Quick Start

 For experienced users who want to deploy quickly: